 In Pre-Kindergarten, parents are requested to pick up their child directly from the entrance of the PreK building or cafeteria/playground.
-PK students will be dismissed at 4:00p.m or 4:45p.m
+Pre-School dismissal time is 4 p.m.
+Monday through Thursday, and 3 p.m. on Friday.

 Children will not be released to an adult who does not have an ID card.
 This is a safety requirement of our school, and your cooperation is appreciated.
-In the event that a non-designated adult (without a TIS Parent ID card) is requested by a family to collect a child from school, the family is required to notify the relevant Classroom/Homeroom teacher ahead of time.
+In the event that a non-designated adult (without a TIS Parent ID card) is requested by a family to collect a child from school, the family is required to notify the relevant

+Classroom/Homeroom teacher ahead of time.
 The collecting adult will need to show personal identification to the receptionist and to wear a temporary Visitor Card.